cemtorun/learning_web_dev/Section 4: Intermediate HTML/week4_notes.md

 - first you create a textarea tag `<textarea></textarea>`
 - then we specify how big the text area is using the rows `rows` and columns `cols` attributes
 - and just like the other elements, if we wanted to send this data in a request, we would need to give it a name

+## Final Notes

+We can use the div tag `<div>` to give push things to a new line.
+This is done by putting div around the the block that is supposed to be on the same line.

+- not as much spacing as if there was a paragraph but that can be altered in CSS.